sinhakrishnendu/babappa/BABAPPA_GUI/README.md

-# BABAPPA — README  🔧✨📘
+# BABAPPA GUI — README  🔧✨📘

 **Purpose:** a single, friendly, and robust README that combines installation, first-run, usage, results, troubleshooting, and developer/maintenance notes for the BABAPPA pipeline. 📝🌟🔍